-All actors shall respect and treat all persons, individually and in community with others, with due respect to their fundamental human rights and with dignity, without discrimination or distinction of any kind, such as race, color, sex, language, religion, political or other opinion, national or social origin, property, birth or other status.
+All actors shall respect and treat all persons, individually and in community with others, with due respect to their fundamental human rights and freedoms with dignity, without discrimination or distinction of any kind, such as race, color, sex, language, religion, political or other opinion, national or social origin, property, birth.

 No “good intentions” or “common goods policy” can justify violation of human rights and the principle of humanity.